ruby-formatter/rufo/README.md

 ## Configuration

-Rufo follows most (if not all) of the conventions found in this [Ruby style guide](https://github.com/bbatsov/ruby-style-guide).
+Rufo follows most of the conventions found in this [Ruby style guide](https://github.com/bbatsov/ruby-style-guide).
 It does a bit more than that, and it can also be configured a bit.

 To configure it, place a `.rufo` file in your project.
 When formatting a file or a directory via the `rufo` program, a `.rufo` file will try to be found in that directory or parent directories.